Dear Members of the Georgetown University Community,

 - Closed with instruction suspended; essential services for campus residents

 - Early departure with instructional continuity; essential services for campus residents

 Certain employees are designated as “emergency employees” to provide critical services during an emergency event.
-These employees must report to work as scheduled or directed during emergency situations unless informed otherwise.
-Emergency employees may find Georgetown University’s Emergency Operating Principles under "Quick Links" on the Human Resources website.
+These employees must report to work as scheduled or directed during emergency situations, unless informed otherwise.
+Emergency employees can find more information about their responsibilities by reviewing Georgetown University’s Emergency Operating Principles.

 With best wishes,

 AVP for Emergency Management